addyosmani/backbone-fundamentals/chapters/12-qunit.md

 */
 ```

-Let's now write some specs for the plugin.
+Let's now write some tests for the plugin.
 First, we define the markup for a list containing some sample items inside our ```qunit-fixture``` element:

 ```html
 <div id="qunit-fixture">